justinhartman/imdb-app/README.md

 application is built using Node.js, Express.js, Axios, and EJS.
 It provides a user-friendly interface for searching and browsing movies and TV shows, along with a feature to watch the videos directly in the app.

+## Features

+The application provides the following features:

+1. Search for movies and TV shows using the OMDb API.
+2. Display search results on the screen.
+3. Watch videos directly on the webpage using the VidSrc video API.
+4. Display movie and TV show posters on the screen.
+5. Configuration files to set up Nginx and systemd for running as a webapp under a domain name.

 ## Project Structure

 The project's structure is as follows: